 The share dealing price refers to the value attached to a single company/mutual fund/financial asset share.
 It is the lowest amount of money that a company share attracts in the stock markets.
 It may also refer to the highest amount a trader/investor is willing to pay for a particular share.

 How do I buy shares?

 Buying shares is simply.
-All you need to find is find a reliable stock broker, research the market, decide which shares to buy and then make an investment.
+All you need to find is find a reliable stock broker, research the market, decide which shares to buy and then make your investment decisions.
 Check out ur step by step guide on how to buy shares further up this page for more guidance.